The Wonderful Adventures of Nils: 1980 Japanese animation

 In some countries it was cut to allow for commercials.
 The anime was the very first production by Studio Pierrot (Mamoru Oshii was a director on the series).
 The anime was mostly fairly true to the original, apart from the appearance of Nils' pet hamster, and the greater role allowed to the fox Smirre.

 In Germany, the animated series episodes were also combined into one full feature animated movie (~ 1h 22min in length) in 1981; the same release has also been dubbed and released in Estonia on DVD & VHS and in Greece on DVD.
 In Germany, the anime was also adapted into a comic book series, with the drawings made by the Spanish Studio Interpubli, and the German Atelier Roche.

 2011 Swedish/German two-parter

 German TV broadcaster ARD premiered a live-action two-part adaptation starring Justus Kammerer as Nils and directed by Dirk Regel on Christmas 2011.
 Its total running time is 230 minutes.
 This version uses a mix of real animals, puppets, and CGI for the geese and other animals.

 2017 French Studio 100 3D CGI Adaptation

 In 2017, a 3D CGI-based TV Series adaptation was released by French Studio 100 Animation.
 The release consists of 52 episodes, 13 minutes each.

 Israeli version

-In the 1960s the Israeli children's weekly "Etz'beoni" (אצבעוני) ran a long lasting Hebrew comic strip version, loosely based on the Swedish original, where the protagonist's name was changed to "Gil" (גיל) and the location was transferred to the Israeli countryside.
+In the 1960s the Israeli children's weekly "Etzbe'oni" (אצבעוני) ran a long lasting Hebrew comic strip version, loosely based on the Swedish original, where the protagonist's name was changed to "Gil" (גיל) and the location was transferred to the Israeli countryside.